ICE agent who shot Renee Good suffered internal bleeding, officials say

 The Immigration and Customs Enforcement agent who fatally shot Renee Good last week in Minneapolis, Jonathan Ross, suffered internal bleeding to the torso following the incident, according to two U.S. officials briefed on his medical condition.

 It was unclear how extensive the bleeding was.
-CBS News has reached out to the Department of Homeland Security for more information and has not yet received a reply.
+The Department of Homeland Security confirmed Ross' injury, but has not yet responded to CBS News' requests for more information.
 This story will be updated as we learn more.

 Videos from the scene showed Ross walking away after the incident.